texfaq/texfaq.github.io/FAQ-includeother.md

 3. You _could_ patch your system's `texmf.cnf`&nbsp;&mdash; if you
-    know what you're doing, the error message should be enough of a hint; this action is definitely not recommended, and is left to those who can ''help themselves'' in this respect.
+    know what you're doing, the error message should be enough of a hint; this action is definitely not recommended, and is left to those who can "help themselves" in this respect.